port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 Port allows users to set dynamic permissions for both executing and approving execution of self-service actions.
 To support these dynamic permission, Port offers the following to users within the JSON configuration of any given self-service action:
 - The organization's full software catalog as defined in Port (to provide necessary context to the self-service action).
 - The ability to query the software catalog.
-- the ability to set conditions based on queries of the software catalog
+- The ability to set conditions based on queries of the software catalog.

 This is a powerful feature that allows you to define your own logic based on any piece of data in your software catalog.
 Prior to defining dynamic permissions for a self-service action, we recommend:
 - clearly defining which users should be allowed to perform this action